walid1921/kuchen/README.md

 # Küchen Trend

-Is a responsive website for a kitchen design and installation company, showcasing their services and products, and providing a contact form for inquiries.
+A responsive landing page for a kitchen design and installation company, showcasing their services and products, and providing a contact form for inquiries.
+The outcome is a refined, user-friendly interface that seamlessly adapts to diverse screen sizes.

 - Check it out here [KuchenTrend](https://www.kuechentrend-kayu.de/).